 On Nov.
 04, 1983, the Canadiens traded defenseman Robert Picard to the Winnipeg Jets in exchange for a third-round pick in the 1984 NHL Entry Draft.
 Montreal used that pick to select legendary goaltender Patrick Roy.
 Picard had 20 goals and 63 points in his 160 games for the Jets before he was traded to the Quebec Nordiques in 1985.

-Mike Vernon stopped all 21 shots he faced, on Nov.
+Mike Vernon stopped all 21 shots he faced on Nov.
 4, 1998, to lead the Sharks to a 4-0 win over the Stars.
-San Jose scored four goals and just nine shots, which were the fewest ever totaled by a winning team since shots on goal were officially counted start in the 1955-56 season.
+San Jose scored four goals and just nine shots, which were the fewest ever totaled by a winning team since shots on goal were officially counted starting in the 1955-56 season.

-The Blue Jackets beat the Canadiens 10-0, on Nov.
+The Blue Jackets beat the Canadiens 10-0 on Nov.
 4, 2016, to hit double digits in goals for the first time in franchise history.
-Cam Atkinson, Nick Foligno and Scott Hartnell each netted a pair of goals in the route.
+Cam Atkinson, Nick Foligno, and Scott Hartnell each netted a pair of goals in the rout.
 This was the fourth time Montreal had been defeated 10-0 in their long and storied history.

 Happy Birthday to You

 A total of 19 players who have skated in at least one NHL game have been born on this date.
-The best of this crop are three-time Stanley Cup winner with the Toronto Maple Leafs, Howie Meeker (97), goaltender Corey Schwab (50) and two-time Stanley Cup winner Dustin Brown (36).
+The best of this crop are goaltender Corey Schwab (51), two-time Stanley Cup winner Dustin Brown (37), and the late Howie Meeker, who won three Stanley Cups with the Maple Leafs.

 Greg Boysen has been writing about the Chicago Blackhawks since 2010 and has been a site manager for both FanSided and SB Nation.
 He has been published in The Hockey News and was fully credentialed for the 2013 Stanley Cup Final.
 Among his various roles with The Hockey Writers are covering the Blackhawks, the AHL, writing the daily “Today in Hockey History” column, serving as a copy editor, and appearing and hosting multiple YouTube shows, including Blackhawks Banter.
 He is credentialed with the Chicago Wolves, Rockford IceHogs, and Milwaukee Admirals, while also being a regional scout for the NAHL.
 And, just because his plate isn’t full enough, Greg hosts trivia in the Chicago area two nights a week.
 For interview requests or to provide topic suggestions, follow Greg on Twitter and reach out.